GOV.UK Verify: Criticism

 It does not meet all the identity requirements of government departments, such as identifying intermediaries or businesses.

-The Infrastructure and Projects Authority (IPA) reviewed Verify in July 2018, noting the department's reluctance to continue funding the project, with another report later that year requesting the GOV.UK Verify identity assurance programme should be terminated.
+The Infrastructure and Projects Authority (IPA) reviewed Verify in July 2018, noting the department's reluctance to continue funding the project, with another report later that year recommending that the identity assurance programme should be terminated.

 In October 2018, Jo Platt, the Shadow Minister for the Cabinet Office, said that £130 million had been spent on developing GOV.UK Verify.

-Evolution
+Evolution and closure

 In December 2018, GDS announced that over the next 18 months they would be working with standards bodies, identity providers and the private sector to: